 How to Bunker Down

 If you plan on staying through the storm and bunkering down, you know a hurricane is on the way.
-Hopefully, you have already planned ahead, stock up on food and water, and have the necessary hurricane items.
+Hopefully, you have already planned ahead, you have stocked up on food and water, and have the necessary hurricane items discussed above.
 Here is what you need to be prepared for a hurricane if you are planning to bunker down:

-- Make sure your stored water is not older than 6-months.
+- Make sure your bottled water is not older than 6 months.
 If it is, replace it.
-Prepare for at least 3-days.
+Prepare for at least 3 days, minimum supply.

 - Update contact information.
 Get updated phone numbers, addresses, and meeting locations.

 - Prepare a disaster plan.
 Talk to all your family members.
-Make sure they know where to go and what to do if you get separated.
+Make sure they know where to go and what to do if you get separated during an evacuation.

 - Prepare your car.
-Make sure you have a tire repair kit, small shovel, and road maps in your car.
+Make sure you have a tire repair kit, a small shovel, and road maps in your car.
 Fill your gas tank prior to the storm.
+I’ve written a post about an emergency car kit.
+Check out the index above.

 - Harvest your crops.
 The strong winds of a hurricane will destroy your garden.
 Go ahead and harvest all your vegetables that are ripe or close to ripe.